ClearBlade/ble-adapter-go/README.md

 The BLE Adapter is only supported on Linux operating systems with the following specifications:

   * Linux - Minimum kernel version of 3.5 - http://www.bluez.org/release-of-bluez-5-0/
   * BlueZ - The minimum version of BlueZ with BLE support is 5.40.
-It is recommended to install at least BlueZ version 5.44 (5.46 is the most current version).
+It is recommended to install at least BlueZ version 5.44 (5.54 is the most current version).

-## Cross compile GoLang for Raspberry Pi
+## Cross compile Go for Raspberry Pi
 `GOOS=linux GOARCH=arm GOARM=6 go build`

 ## Status